Passage (video game): Development

 Passage was made for Kokoromi's Gamma 256 event, a curated show at the 2007 Montreal International Games Summit.
 The size constraints for Gamma 256 led Rohrer to present the game in a blocky 100x16 pixel resolution.
 No entrants were allowed to exceed 256x256.
 Games were also limited to five minutes in length.
 Rohrer created all of the content, including the music, and the pixel art, which was made using the free software mtPaint.
 The final game was 2 megabytes large.

 The visual presentation of the main character is loosely based on Rohrer himself, with the female character modeled on his wife Lauren.

 Rohrer has stated that the themes of Passage were influenced by the death of an elderly neighbor, as well as his own changing life circumstances after starting a family of his own.

 In 2007 Rohrer released the game's source code and assets into the public domain, while asking for voluntary donations (Donationware) and selling the game on the iOS appstore for $0.99.

-Exhibitions
+Reception

+Passage is frequently cited as a landmark title in the debate over video games as an art form.
+Its focus on mortality and the human condition has been praised by critics for its emotional weight.

 At the 2007 Montreal International Games Summit, Passage was one of eight submitted entrants that were screened at Kokoromi's Gamma 256 show, a competition that asked designers to create a game in 70 days that used as low a resolution and as unusual an aspect ratio as possible.

+In 2010, Marcus Richter released Passage in 10 Seconds, a satirical Flash game that condenses the original's mechanics into a few seconds.
+Game theorist Jesper Juul noted that the parody serves as a commentary on the audience's role in defining art, mocking the "extreme enthusiasm" the original game received.

 In 2012, curator Paola Antonelli of New York's Museum of Modern Art selected Passage as one of the first 14 video games to be added to its permanent collection.
 In March 2013 the exhibition opened in the Philip Johnson Galleries.